JasonY0329/Isolates/README.md

 4. Scalability for High-Performance Apps.

-## When and why to use isolats in flutter
+## When and why to use isolates in flutter
 ### UI Jank:
 UI jank refers to the lag or stutter in the user interface that occurs when the main isolate—the thread that handles UI rendering—becomes overloaded.
 In Flutter, the goal is to maintain a smooth, responsive experience by rendering at 60 frames per second (fps).
 Each frame should ideally take no more than 16 milliseconds.